GreenBotDevelopment/Green-bot/README.md

 You can find some comments about every setting.

 __Step 4.__

+re open your terminal and send `tsc --build` to build the files, you need to do it for every change.

 Now, you can start the bot by pressing `F5` or putting `npm run start` in the terminal.

 __Step 5.__